 Google Flights

 Google Flights is the single most powerful general-purpose tool for finding cheap flights.
-The calendar view shows prices for every day of a month on a given route, allowing you to identify the cheapest travel dates at a glance.
-The “Explore” map feature displays the cheapest destinations from your home airport across any date range — essential for the traveler with a budget but not a fixed destination.
-Price tracking is excellent: set an alert for any route and Google emails you when prices change significantly.
-One limitation: Google doesn’t always include every budget carrier (Spirit, Ryanair, WestJet, AirAsia aren’t always fully indexed) — always cross-check on the airlines’ own sites for budget routes.
+The calendar view shows prices for every day of a month on a given route, letting you spot the cheapest travel dates at a glance.
+The “Explore” map feature displays the cheapest destinations from your home airport across any date range — essential for the traveler with a budget but no fixed destination.
+Price tracking is the standout feature: set an alert for any route and Google emails you when fares move.
+One limitation: Google doesn’t index every airline or every fare (it relies on airline partnerships, and some budget carriers — Ryanair being the most notable — are only partially covered) — always cross-check on the airlines’ own sites for budget routes.

 Skyscanner

 Skyscanner is stronger than Google Flights for European budget carriers and complex multi-stop international itineraries.
-The “Everywhere” search feature lets you find the cheapest destination from any airport on any date — useful for the genuinely destination-flexible traveler.
-Searching by month (rather than specific dates) shows you the cheapest weeks rather than individual days, and the interface makes comparison intuitive.
-Skyscanner also covers more regional carriers in Southeast Asia, the Middle East, and Eastern Europe where Google Flights has gaps.
+The “Everywhere” search feature finds the cheapest destination from any airport on any date — useful for the truly flexible traveler.
+Searching by month rather than specific dates surfaces the cheapest weeks instead of individual days, and the interface makes comparison painless.
+Skyscanner also covers more regional carriers in Southeast Asia, the Middle East, and Eastern Europe, where Google Flights leaves gaps.

 Going (Formerly Scott’s Cheap Flights)

-Going (formerly Scott’s Cheap Flights) is a deal alert service that emails you when flight prices drop significantly — typically 40–70% below the normal fare for a given route.
-The free tier provides alerts for a limited number of departure airports; the premium tier ($49/year) covers all routes from your selected home airports globally.
-For travelers who aren’t monitoring prices constantly, this is an excellent passive system for catching exceptional deals.
-The alerts are genuinely good — the editorial team has experience identifying real deals versus marketing “sales” — and many subscribers report booking multiple flights per year they wouldn’t otherwise have found.
+Going (formerly Scott’s Cheap Flights) is a deal-alert service that emails you when fares drop sharply — typically 40–70% below the normal price for a given route.
+The free tier covers a limited set of departure airports; the premium tier ($49/year) follows all routes from your selected home airports worldwide.
+For travelers who aren’t watching prices constantly, this is a strong passive system for catching the rare standout fare.
+The alerts hold up well — the editors are good at separating real deals from marketing “sales” — and many subscribers report booking flights each year they would never have spotted on their own.

 Airline Direct and Miles Programs

 Flight aggregators don’t always surface every sale.
 Major airlines periodically run flash sales (often 24–48 hours) through their own websites and email newsletters that don’t appear on Google Flights for several hours after launch.
-Subscribe to email lists from the airlines you use most frequently.
-Frequent flyer programs on the major carriers (Qantas, United, Delta, Emirates, British Airways) can produce flights at significantly reduced prices or with points — the value per point varies enormously by how you redeem, with business class international redemptions typically offering the best cents-per-point value.
+Subscribe to email lists from the airlines you fly most.
+Frequent flyer programs on the major carriers (Qantas, United, Delta, Emirates, British Airways) can produce sharply reduced fares or seats paid for with points — the value per point swings widely depending on how you redeem, with business class international redemptions usually offering the best cents-per-point value.
+If keeping costs down is the goal across your whole trip, our guide to traveling on a budget pairs well with these airfare tactics.

 Booking Timing Strategies